sindresorhus/class-names/readme.md

 Type: `string | object`

 Accepts a combination of strings and objects.
-Only object keys with truthy values are included.
+When an object, only object keys with truthy values are included.
 Anything else is ignored.

 ## FAQ